 For most SAP ECC users, the best bet is to start with SAP Business Suite and save S/4HANA for another project.
 It provides many key benefits of S/4HANA, and is simpler, less expensive and less disruptive.
 However, for companies in finance industries — and, to a lesser extent, logistics — the advantage of S/4HANA may be profound enough to warrant the additional complexity of upgrading all at once.

-For companies upgrading from a legacy or non-SAP system, SAP S/4HANA is usually the best bet; they’ll be building and migrating to a completely new system anyway, so there’s no benefits to moving to SAP Business Suite on HANA, and no disadvantage to moving to S/4HANA.
+For companies upgrading from a legacy or non-SAP system, SAP S/4HANA is usually the best bet.
+They’ll be building and migrating to a completely new system anyway, so there’s no benefits to moving to SAP Business Suite on HANA, and no disadvantage to moving to S/4HANA.
 For companies with a complex blend of SAP ECC and other ERP environments, however, the choice can be more complex, and a multi-phase project may make the most sense.

-We recently worked on a migration for New England Biolabs to improve the functionality of their SAP ECC 6.0 platform for production planning, eProcurement, and product costing.
+We completed a migration for New England Biolabs to improve the functionality of their SAP ECC 6.0 platform for production planning, eProcurement, and product costing.
 The need for a stable and scalable platform to support the rapidly evolving business became critical, especially when identifying use cases to ensure future growth.
-We helped them build a 9-month plan that allowed them to first upgrade to Suite on HANA, and then continue to S/4HANA.
+We helped them build a 9-month plan that allowed them to first upgrade to Suite on HANA and then continue to S/4HANA.
 This is a common migration plan for those who require production applications support during migration that’s cost effective, while also supporting the use cases and functions most crucial to business performance.

 Get the Most Out of S/4HANA or SAP Business Suite on HANA Benefits